Jake Burger Preview, Player Props: Marlins vs. Nationals

 Nationals Pitching Rankings

-- The pitching staff for the Nationals has a collective 7.8 K/9, the second-worst in the league.
+- The 7.7 strikeouts per nine innings compiled by the Nationals pitching staff ranks 29th in the league.

-- Nationals pitchers combine to allow the most home runs in baseball (199 total, 1.5 per game).
+- Nationals pitchers combine to allow 202 total home runs at a rate of 1.5 per game (most in baseball).

-- Williams makes the start for the Nationals, his 26th of the season.
-He is 6-7 with a 4.95 ERA and 94 strikeouts in 123 2/3 innings pitched.
+- The Nationals are sending Adon (2-0) to the mound for his fifth start of the season.
+He is 2-0 with a 5.25 ERA and 20 strikeouts through 24 2/3 innings pitched.

-- In his most recent time out on Sunday, the righty went six scoreless innings against the Philadelphia Phillies while surrendering two hits.
+- In his last outing on Friday against the Miami Marlins, the righty tossed six scoreless innings while surrendering two hits.

-- The 31-year-old has a 4.95 ERA and 6.8 strikeouts per nine innings in 25 games this season, while giving up a batting average of .284 to opposing hitters.
+- In six games this season, the 25-year-old has an ERA of 5.25, with 7.5 strikeouts per nine innings.
+Opponents are batting .182 against him.

 © 2023 Data Skrive.
 All rights reserved.